 A collection of essays, musings and reviews covering various topics I have written about in my undergrad and postgrad studies.
-Areas of interest include: literature, film and television, culture, philosophy, history, feminism, science fiction, mythology, witchcraft historiography and musicology.
+Areas of interest include: literature, film and television, culture, philosophy, history, feminism, science fiction, mythology, witchcraft historiography, musicology, publishing, libraries and information studies.
+The list gets longer the more I study!

 I am presently in the throes of writing an essay on jazz.
 In my research I've come across particular pieces which are historical markers for the form, and thought I'd share them and have a chat about jazz.